You are currently viewing Schengen Area additions: Romania and Bulgaria have joined Europe’s common visa policy territory

 Sofia, the capital, has a history dating back over 2000 years!
 The city boasts many interesting historical monuments, pretty Orthodox churches, old Soviet buildings, and lots of trendy boutiques.

 Above all, you absolutely must try out some of the local restaurants.
 I promise you’ll love it!
-I’m going back for another 2 weeks this summer.
+I just went back for another 2 weeks last summer.

 Sofia, Bulgaria (photo credit: Alexandr Bormotin)